-In recent years we’ve seen an enormous increase in requests for content management websites rather than HTML sites.
+In recent years there has been an enormous surge in WordPress sites.
 WordPress is the most popular and easy to use content management software.
-Plugins and widgets help you extend your site’s capabilities with galleries, calendars, Facebook links and other features.
+Current statistics indicate almost 1/3 of the world’s sites are now built on a WordPress foundation.
+Plugins and widgets are smaller scripts that extend the site with galleries, calendars, Facebook links and other features.

 Wordpress is a framework of 1300-1500 files.
 We begin by installing these files on your server, as well as various WordPress plugins we recommend or you request.
 The WordPress framework, plugins and widgets are created by other people – we simply assemble them and modify them to suit your needs.

 After we install WordPress and customize a theme, we make sure your plugins are compatible.
-Some of our recommended plugins include Headspace for SEO, Si Captcha for spam, a share widget for social media, and Google Analytics.
+Some of our recommended plugins include Contact Form 7, Si Captcha for spam, Add This share widget for social media, and Google Analytics.

 Your blank pages are now ready for content.
 You can send text and images to us and we can make pages with your content.
 Or you can add your own images and text.